Knowledge base

 - Click here to access the management of your WordPress site on the Infomaniak Manager (need help?).

-- If your site does not appear here, it means it was not installed via the Infomaniak tools… refer to the official documentation.
+- If your site does not appear here, it means it was not installed via Infomaniak tools… refer to the official documentation.

 - Enter the username and password chosen during the WordPress installation.